 What are dVPNs?

 What if you had a VPN service that is not controlled by a company?
-Common people such as you and me can install an app on our device (such as a phone or a PC) and build a collective network, renting our internet access to others who need VPNs and using others’ nodes to access the internet privately ourselves.
+Everyday web users, such as you and me, can install an app on our device (such as a phone or a PC) and contribute to a collective network, renting our internet access to others who need secure, encyrpted, private internet access.

 dVPNs offer increased efficiency (better speeds thanks to even shorter pathways between the client and the destination server) and security (thanks to no company being able to log your data).